 Paul's first visit and ministry at Corinth had lasted eighteen months.
 After his departure, some began to question his message and motives.
 Doubts were being raised about his authenticity as an apostle and the depth of his relationship and concern for those in the church at Corinth.
 Given Paul's mention of the contrast between the old and new covenants in today's chapter, perhaps Paul's opponents were urging a return to some aspects of Judaism (as the Judaizing teachers in Galatia).

-The summary toward which today's selected reading points says that the Lord's glory is reflected in our lives changes and transforms us so that the Lord receives even greater glory, in an ever-increasing upward spiritual spiral empowered by the Spirit.
-Paul guides his readers toward this conclusion in a series of smaller steps: (1) the evidence of changed lives in Corinth, (2) this evidence is not artificial or manufactured but is visible to all, (3) this is the result of Paul's ministry in Corinth, (4) the results are spiritual and not physical, (5) the changes have been wrought by God's power not Paul's, (6) the changes have come through the new covenant and the Spirit, (7) this is obvious because the new covenant is more glorious than the old--any glory of the old was temporary and fading and was hidden or veiled from the people, and (8) the new covenant is one of openness and transparency in the Spirit and freedom.
+The climax toward which today's selected reading points is this: the Lord's glory, reflected in our lives, changes and transforms us so that the Lord receives even greater glory, in an ever-increasing upward spiritual spiral empowered by the Spirit.
+Paul guides his readers toward this conclusion in a series of smaller steps: (1) the evidence of changed lives in Corinth, (2) this evidence is not artificial or manufactured but is visible to all, (3) this is the result of Paul's ministry in Corinth, (4) the results are spiritual and not physical, (5) the changes have been wrought by God's power not Paul's, (6) the changes have come through the new covenant and the Spirit, (7) this is obvious because the new covenant is more glorious than the old -- any glory of the old was temporary and fading and was hidden or veiled from the people, and (8) the new covenant is one of openness and transparency in the Spirit and freedom.
 Therefore, in Christ we see and reflect and experience an ever-increasing glory!